-The Political Climate in Cheshire County, NH is Leaning liberal.
+The Political Climate in Cheshire County, NH is Moderately liberal.

-In the last Presidential election, Cheshire county remained strongly Democratic, 52.7% to 40.3%
+In the last Presidential election, Cheshire county remained very strongly Democratic, 57.5% to 40.3%.

 The BestPlaces Liberal/Conservative Index